Your browser is not supported for this experience.

 The months of June and July are packed with festivals that are free to attend.
 Many of them are the largest of their kind in America.

-The annual Juneteenth Music Festival commemorates the end of slavery in the U.S. and the beginning of independence for African Americans.
-Denver PrideFest is a two-day event that celebrates the LGBTQ+ community and welcomes everyone.
-There are tons of Independence Day activities around July 4 honoring the founding of the United States 250 years ago.
-And the popular Cherry Creek Arts Festival, July 3-5, 2025, brings in hundreds of artists from all over.
+The annual Juneteenth Music Festival in the historic Five Points neighborhood commemorates the end of slavery in the U.S. and the beginning of independence for African Americans.
+Denver PrideFest is an annual event that celebrates the LGBTQ+ community and welcomes everyone.
+There are tons of Independence Day activities around July 4, honoring the founding of the United States 250 years ago.
+And the popular Cherry Creek Arts Festival, July 3-5, 2026, brings in hundreds of artists from all over.

 Make Denver your base camp for outdoor adventure.
 You don’t have to leave the city to enjoy 850 miles (1,368 km) of walking and biking trails.
-Visit the 330-acre (134 ha) City Park featuring lakes, sports fields, picnic sites and historic monuments as well as Denver Zoo Conservation Alliance and Denver Museum of Nature and Science.
+For starters, visit the 330-acre (134 ha) City Park featuring lakes, sports fields, picnic sites and historic monuments as well as Denver Zoo Conservation Alliance and Denver Museum of Nature and Science.
 Or explore Denver’s many other parks and green spaces.

-Discover a great selection of outdoor apparel and gear to purchase at stores like Arc’teryx and Patagonia.
-If you’re traveling light, you can rent all kinds of outdoor gear at Confluence Kayaks, Outdoor Geeks and REI.
 Near Denver, there are many options to book whitewater rafting and fly-fishing excursions, bike tours and ziplining experiences.
-Denver offers easy access to historic mountain towns like Georgetown, Idaho Springs and Estes Park and well-known ski towns like Breckenridge, Vail and Winter Park.
+Denver also offers easy access to historic mountain towns like Georgetown, Idaho Springs and Estes Park and well-known ski towns like Breckenridge, Vail and Winter Park.

 Colorado is home to several national parks.
 Rocky Mountain National Park, famous for its high peaks and wildlife, is only an hour and 30 minutes from Denver.
 Great Sand Dunes National Park and Preserve is home to the tallest sand dunes in North America and is a little less than four hours away.
 On the other side of the state, Black Canyon of the Gunnison National Park has a 2,000-foot-deep (610 m) canyon, while Mesa Verde National Park is known for its Ancestral Puebloan cliff dwellings.